chyyran/icelake/datastructures.md

 ##EmulatorInfo
 An `EmulatorInfo` is read from an emulator's YAML config file.
 An `EmulatorInfo` object has the following attributes.

-* `emulator_name` is the name of the emulator.
+* `name` is the name of the emulator.
 The YAML file should be named this value.
-* `emulator_path` is the path of the emulator's main executable.
+* `exectuable` is the path of the emulator's main executable.
-* `emulator_config` is the path of the emulator's main configuration file.
+* `config` is the path of the emulator's main configuration file.